Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Known : non-convexity and joint admission-allocation

 We maintain a unit length interval for each of the \(m\) ``slots'' we are going to fill with users.
 Fill in all the unit length intervals in sequence, starting with \(\alpha_1\) for user \(1\), all the way up to \(\alpha_n\) for user \(n\).
 If any \(\alpha_i\) overflows the interval of a particular slot, fill in the remainder of that \(\alpha_i\) in the next slot.
 This procedure is pictorially represented in Fig.~\ref{fig:SelectUsers}.
 In an overloaded network, we have \(\sum_i \alpha_i^* = m\), which allows us to fill in all the slots perfectly.
 On the other hand, in an underloaded network, we have \(\alpha_i^* = p_i\) for all \(i\) with \(\sum_i\alpha_i^* \le m\), and we can leave the last few slots of \SelectUsers\ vacant.
 For each slot, we pick user \(i\) with probability equal to the amount filled in by \(\alpha_i^*\) for that slot.
 It is easy to see that the expected number of slots allotted by \SelectUsers\ to user \(i\) is \(\alpha_i^*\), and the maximum number of slots allotted to any user is $2$.

-Once we have a list of \(m\) users, we create a bipartite graph between these users and the \(m\) channels, with an edge if and only if the channel is ON for that user. \AllocateChannels\ constructs this bipartite graph, finds a maximum matching, and then allocates the matched channels to the users.
+Once we have a list of \(m\) users, we create a bipartite graph between these users and the \(m\) channels, with an edge if and only if the {channel rate $h_{i,j}(t)=1$ for user $i$ and channel $j$}. \AllocateChannels\ constructs this bipartite graph, finds a maximum matching, and then allocates the matched channels to the users.
 A maximum bipartite matching can be found using existing algorithms \cite{hopcroftkarp,CormenLRS2009}.
 As no user is repeated more than twice in the list \((s_1, \ldots, s_m)\), a perfect matching is found with very high probability due to the diversity in the fading processes across different users.